 In cases of product-oriented mobile apps, it is important to consider the average ticket size.
 If products offered are expensive (like high-end electronics), it might be a good idea to concentrate majorly on user engagement.
 Once the user has purchased a product, he will not be buying it again for a certain length of time.
 But the goodwill and loyalty generated can be capitalized at a later stage through referrals, endorsements and peripheral services (like maintenance or insurance).

-Marketing Focused Approach: For product-oriented apps, the ideal approach would be to focus on increasing the scope of eCommerce by constantly notifying app users about relevant and latest products.
+For product-oriented apps, the ideal approach would be to focus on increasing the scope of eCommerce by constantly notifying app users about relevant and latest products.
 Here, the marketing strategy requires the communication to be so frequent and offer based that the user might eventually switch off notifications, or worse uninstall the app itself.
 But the upside is that the active transacting customers can bring up the sales to offset that loss.
-For fast moving low range consumer products (like apparels) the businesses should focus on pushing the client with offers and coupons to stay on top of the competition, especially when the product category caters to a low loyalty audience.
+For fast moving low range consumer products (like apparels) the businesses should focus on pushing the client with offers and coupons.
+This will help them to stay on top of the competition, especially when the product category caters to a low loyalty audience.

-Re-engagement Focused Approach: Another thing to consider is that if the ratio of dormant customers to active customers is high, then it is time to invest into elaborate loyalty led strategies to re-engage app users into interactions.
+Another thing to consider is that if the ratio of dormant customers to active customers is high.
+Then, it is time to invest into elaborate loyalty led strategies to re-engage app users into interactions.
 Now the app will work more as an engaging platform than a marketing medium.
 For reviving User connect and sales, Push Notifications play a vital role.
 They need to be streamlined, customized and spaced out strategically.
 Introducing reward points, feedback bonuses, special discounts etc., are good examples of optimizing the engagement quality further.

 For any help that you might need for your existing app or if you are looking for an app for business from scratch, we, at ValueAppz, can put you through.
 With an experience of having built more than 350 mobile apps, we are sure to add value to your business by optimizing your existing mobile presence or creating it from the beginning.
 For a free consultation, just drop us a mail at email@example.com